mhartl/pivotal-github/README.md

 Because of the way options are chained, passing `-ff` or `--no-log` to `git story-merge` will override the `--no-ff` or `--log` flags (respectively) and thus restore the default behavior of `git merge`.

 Finally, experience shows that it's easy to forget to mark a story finished when making the final commit.
 As a reminder, the `git story-merge` command exits with a warning if the most recent commit doesn't contain 'Finishes' or 'Delivers' (or 'Finished', 'Delivered', 'Fixes', or 'Fixed').
-This behavior can be overriden with the `--force` option.
+This behavior can be overriden with the `--override` option.

 #### Options

     Usage: git story-merge [target_branch] [options]
-	    -f, --force                      override unfinished story warning
+        -o, --override                   override unfinished story warning
         -h, --help                       this usage guide

 Additionally, `git story-merge` accepts any options valid for `git merge`.